1755 Piute, 773-2564

 Youth Programs Annex Have you given thought to your child going to college?
 The Youth Annex Program can assist your child in finding their path to the future.
 The Youth Annex Program provides a safe, secure, fun environment after school and during special events.
 As an affiliate of the Boys and Girls Clubs of America, and through their core curriculum, we provide activities to help youth develop a sense of belonging, competence, and influence.
 This facility is for youth ages 9-18.
 Cost $120.00 annually.

 Youth Programs, located at the Youth Center, 1755 Piute Drive includes an accredited Before and After School and Summer Day Camp for ages 5-12, an Open Recreation Program for ages 9-12 and 13-18 on weekdays, and a diverse Sports Program.

-The Before and After School and Summer Day Camp Programs offer a variety of social and instructional activities in a state of the art center.
-As a National Afterschool Association accredited program, we place the highest priority on each child’s health, safety, social development and academic support in our School Age program.
-Children have the opportunity to work with computers, do homework, and participate in organized activities.
-Youth are offered a chance to explore new places and ideas, develop new skills, build friendships and have fun!
+The Before and After School and Summer Day Camp Programs offer a variety of social and instructional activities in a state-of-the-art center.
+As a Council on Accreditation accredited program, we place the highest priority on each child’s health, safety, social development, and academic support in our School Age program.
+Children can work with computers, do homework, and participate in organized activities.
+Youth are offered a chance to explore new places and ideas, develop new skills, build friendships, and have fun!

-The Teen Center, located at 6205 Randall Ave., serves ages 13-18 and/or those currently enrolled in 7th grade.
+The Youth Annex, located at 6205 Randall Ave., serves ages 9-18.
 Activities and special events include movie critics club, karaoke, community service projects, lock-ins, contests, fine arts programs and a pleasant environment for hanging out with friends.
 Field trips and special camps such as dance, music, and movie making expand the horizons of our teens.